CprimeLearningLabs/terraform-aws-intro/labs/lab-5.2-Module_Create/lab5.2-creating_a_module.md

 terraform destroy
 ```

 The destroy might take up to 10 minutes.
-(Destroying the internet gateway seems to take quite a while.)
+(Destroying the internet gateway sometimes seems to take quite a while.)